-During my fellowship, I hope to develop a distinct research area in medical ethics and health policy, and to strengthen links with WHO, the Ethox Centre and the Innogen Centre, as well as other groups within St Andrews based in Philosophy and Management.
+During my fellowship, I hope to develop a distinct research area in ethics and health policy, and to strengthen links with WHO, the Ethox Centre and other groups within St Andrews & Edinburgh.

-- Overseeing ethics teaching from first to third year
+- Teaching: designing, overseeing and delivering teaching in medical ethics from first to third year